Female Reproduction System

-Female Reproduction System is a complex system that that has a goal of fertilization.
+The Female Reproductive System is a complex system that has a goal of fertilization.
 There are internal and external organs involved.
 It is a form of sexual reproduction and can result in pregnancy.
-In some ways it is very simple…yet in others it is very complex.
+In some ways it is very simple…yet in others, it is very complex.

 There are differences between the female reproduction system and Male Reproduction system.

-The egg is the key for female reproduction.
-The egg is produced in the Ovaries and are released monthly and is an important role in the female reproduction system.
+The egg is the key to female reproduction.
+The egg is produced in the Ovaries and is released monthly and is an important role in the female reproduction system.
 The egg descends into the Fallopian Tubes and into the Uterus.

 Sperm attaches to the egg either in the fallopian tubes or uterus to allow for pregnancy.
 Sperm has traveled through the Vagina and Cervix into the uterus and in some cases continues into the fallopian tubes

 Fertilization occurs when sperm attaches to the egg and the proper response then follows.